thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/GraphLogicAndPhilosophy.md

 **Note:** Some context, for example Output Mesh, do not connect to any other contexts as they do not relate to other systems.

 ### Blocks
-Blocks are nodes that you can stack into a Context.
+[Blocks](Blocks.md) are nodes that you can stack into a Context.
 Every Block is in charge of one operation.
 For example, it can apply a force to the velocity, collide with a sphere, or set a random color.

+<u>Blocks, once created can be:</u>

+* Reordered in the context
+* Moved to and reordered in another compatible context

-To configure and customize Blocks, you can:
+<u>To configure and customize Blocks, you can:</u>

 * Adjust their Properties by connecting each property’s Port to another Node with an Edge.
 * Adjusting the Settings for a property.
 Settings are editable values without ports that you cannot connect to other nodes.
-### Node Operators
+### Operators
-Node operators are low-level operations of the property workflow that you can connect to generate custom behaviors.
+[Operators](Operators.md) are nodes that compose the low-level operations of the **property workflow** that you can connect to generate custom behaviors.
 Node networks connect to Ports that belong to Blocks or Contexts.

+## Other Graph Elements

 ### Groups